z3h4/useful-commands/HTML & CSS/html.md

 ### HTML Entities

 - Some characters are reserved in HTML.
+And to display them we have to use special notation.
 - Entities are used to display special characters such as angle brackets, copyright symbol, etc.
 - All the entities start with `&` and ends with `;`
 - The most important entities are: